Metropolitan Veterinary Hospital

 The most common cardiac invasive procedures performed at Metropolitan Veterinary Hospital are pacemaker implantation, balloon valvuloplasty, and ductal occlusion of patient ductus arteriosus.
 Pacemakers are implanted for abnormal heart rhythms that cause the heart to beat too slowly or result in pauses in the heartbeat.
 Balloon valvuloplasty is typically used for palliation of a birth defect of the pulmonic valve that prevents this valve from opening normally.
 A specialized balloon catheter is passed across the abnormal valve and inflated to tear open the valve and allow easier passage of blood into the lungs.
 The Amplatz Canine Ductal Occluder (ACDO) is a device that can be delivered via a catheter to occlude (correct) a patent ductus artriosus – a common birth defect in dogs.
 This defect can also be corrected by thoracic surgery in animals that are too small for the ACDO device.

-Clinical Trials
+Current Clinical Trials